Friday, October 22, 2021

 ·

-For best results, all steps of date production have to be done by hand.
+For best results, all steps of date production have to be done by hand.·

 There is no natural pollination process for dates, so they must also be pollinated by hand!
 This involves shaking the pollen out of the male tree flowers, gathering it into squeezy bottles (picture bigger versions of those little nose and ear cleaning bulbs for babies), climbing the female trees on skinny, scrawny little wooden ladders, and then shooting the male pollen out onto the female fruit through the squeezy bottle nipples.
 Sounds just like sex, right!??
 Strange, human assisted, tree sex.
-It’s like in vitro for fruit.
+It’s like in vitro for fruit.· About half of each huge bunch of dates is cut out of the middle of the bunch and sacrificed so that the rest can reach top quality status.

 · Too much rain will kill the dates, so each bunch (EACH BUNCH ON EACH TREE!) must be hand-wrapped in a waterproof cover to protect them from the rain during the rainy season.